Seton Palace: History

-In 1584 Lupold von Wedel admired the tall hedges of the garden but could not get in.
+In 1584, Lupold von Wedel admired the tall hedges of the garden but could not get in.
+The Master of Work, William Schaw, is said to have been involved in building work at Seton in 1584.
 James VI stayed at Seton Palace in September 1589 waiting in vain for Anne of Denmark to arrive in Scotland.
 The English ambassador Lord Burgh was welcomed with a banquet on 24 February 1593.
 James VI made a hunting trip to the Merse area in February 1595, planning to visit Dunglass, Spott, Beil, Waughton, and Seton.

 On 31 May 1597 Anne of Denmark travelled to Seton in a litter, despite the rain, while James VI went to Falkland Palace.
 Lord Walden came to Seton Palace to see Anna Hay, Countess of Winton, and her children in 1613.
 King James stayed at Seton again on 15 May 1617, and during the celebrations to welcome the returning king, William Drummond of Hawthornden, presented his poem Forth Feasting, and John Gellie of Gellistoun delivered 300 lines of Latin verse.

 Historical records indicate that it was the most magnificent palace in Scotland in the 17th century.
 Alexander Nisbet described some details of the interior.
 Above the fireplace in the Great Hall were the Seton heraldry quartered with the Earl of Buchan encircled with a collar which Nisbet claimed to represent the Order of the Thistle.
 The ceiling of another room, called "Samson's Hall" incorporated 28 armorial achievements of families of France, Scotland and Lorraine, "curiously embossed and illuminated."
 Viscount Kingston mentions seeing a mural painting on the end wall of the Long Gallery which he believed showed the 7th Lord Seton driving a wagon during his years of exile in France following the abdication of Mary, Queen of Scots.

 The family built another house further inland, Winton Castle, on an old site around 1630, and architectural details there resemble the fragments of dormers windows and carved strapwork remaining from Seton Palace and now displayed at the adjacent Seton Collegiate Church.

 King Charles I commissioned a view of the palace from Alexander Keirincx in 1638.
 There would have been a lawn or court for pall-mall, as played by Mary, Queen of Scots, in 1567.
 James VI recommended the game for his son Prince Henry in his Basilikon Doron.

 Produce from the gardens included strawberries in July.
 Despite the sea air, the gardens were stocked with sycamores, walnut trees, apple and other fruit trees.
 It is said that one of the sixteenth-century gardeners had a son who became a pirate.
 He came back and gave the Earl of Winton a rare sea shell, a turbo pica from the West Indies.
 The earl had it made into a snuff box with a silver lid by George Heriot.
 It descended from David Seton of Parbroath to the family of the author Robert Seton in New York.